Download Careers360 App

 Another crucial aspect is that NEET is one of the primary and important exams for doing MBBS abroad for Indian students.
 As per the latest NMC data, there were more than 24 lakh NEET UG registrations in 2024.
 Whereas the available seats were 1,18,000 seats across 700 medical colleges in India.
 This means that the competition for these MBBS seats in India is incredibly high.
 This serves as one of the reasons why students choose to study MBBS abroad.
 The NMC has recently issued another advisory expressing its concerns about Indian students who are looking to enroll in foreign medical schools.
 Even after previous warnings, many students still choose to attend private medical colleges abroad that fail to meet the NMC's established standards.

-Update: The FMGE exam might get replaced by the NExT exam, however, currently, no date has been announced by NMC officially.
+Update: The FMGE exam might get replaced by the NExT exam; however, currently, no date has been announced by NMC officially.

 What is the 54 Month Rule for MBBS Abroad?

-NMC introduced the 54 month rule for candidates who wish to pursue MBBS abroad in its FMGL Regulations 2021.
+In 2025, NMC introduced the 54 month rule for candidates who wish to pursue MBBS abroad in its FMGL Regulations 2021.
 The rule clearly states that an MBBS student is required to complete a minimum of 54 months, that is, 4.5 years of study at the same institution or university abroad.
 This rule was released through an official gazette called the Foreign Medical Graduate Licentiates (FMGL).
 The curriculum must include essential subjects like

 • General Medicine